• Skip to primary navigation

 Slow Cooked Chicken Italian

-A fabulously quick and easy to assemble, slow cooked family meal - chicken thighs in an Italian tomato, pepper, onion & mushroom sauce which you can serve with rice or pasta.
+A fabulously quick and easy to assemble, slow cooked family meal – chicken thighs in an Italian tomato, pepper, onion, mushroom and Kalamata olive sauce which you can serve with rice or pasta.

 Course Main